zarigata/PoorCraft/docs/MANUAL_TESTING_GUIDE.md

 - [ ] Chunks load smoothly as player moves
 - [ ] No visible chunk boundaries or gaps

+### Tree Felling & Leaf Decay
+- [ ] **Basic Tree Felling** – Break the bottom log of a tall tree (4+ logs).
+Verify the entire trunk disappears instantly, dropping one log per segment.
+- [ ] **Short Tree Handling** – Fell a 2-log sapling.
+Confirm only the targeted block breaks and the top log persists.
+- [ ] **Mid-Trunk Break** – Break a middle log of a 4+ log tree.
+Confirm the entire trunk collapses, drops match trunk height, and leaves enter decay queue.
+- [ ] **Top-Log Break** – Break the top log of a tall tree.
+Confirm the trunk still collapses fully and leaves are marked for decay.
+- [ ] **Leaf Decay Timing** – After felling a tall tree, observe the canopy for 30–60 seconds.
+Leaves should disappear gradually, with occasional leaf drops.
+- [ ] **Supported Leaves** – Place logs within 5 blocks (Chebyshev distance) of a canopy and mark leaves manually (break/re-place one).
+Confirm nearby leaves persist while distant ones decay.
+- [ ] **Multiple Trees** – Fell one tree in a cluster of two.
+Ensure only the targeted tree falls and only its leaves decay.
+Leaves marked during felling now track a per-tree decay group, so neighbouring trunks should no longer keep felled leaves alive.
+- [ ] **Chunk Boundary Trees** – Fell a tree straddling a chunk edge (x or z = 0/15).
+Confirm all trunk blocks vanish and no mesh artifacts appear.
+- [ ] **Player-Placed Trees** – Build a custom tree from logs and leaves.
+Breaking the bottom log should trigger full felling and leaf decay.
+- [ ] **Performance Check** – Rapidly fell 5–10 trees in succession.
+Confirm no noticeable frame drops during log removal or leaf decay processing.

 ### Player Controls
 - [ ] WASD movement works
 - [ ] Mouse look works smoothly